 Working from a research field office at the Pulitzer, Monument Lab and a team of local researchers will expand their work into various communities through research-gathering meet-ups at cultural sites around St. Louis.
 Members of the public are invited to participate in the research by visiting the Pulitzer or attending a meet-up event to submit their responses in the form of a hand-drawn map.
 By gathering this data, the researchers will build an atlas of both traditional and unofficial sites of memory, whether the monuments—sites, memories, or landmarks—be existing, potential, historical, or erased.
 The goals of the project are to explore the relationship between St. Louis’s residents and the city’s inherited symbols, as a means to critically explore, represent, and update the iconography of the city.

-The residency will culminate in fall 2019 with the release of a publication featuring Monument Lab’s findings.
+The residency will culminate in the spring of 2020 with the release of a publication featuring Monument Lab’s findings.
 Sign up below to stay updated on Monument Lab.

 Monument Lab is an independent public art and history studio based in Philadelphia.
 Founded by Paul Farber and Ken Lum, Monument Lab works with artists, students, activists, municipal agencies, and cultural institutions on exploratory approaches to public engagement and collective memory.
 Monument Lab cultivates and facilitates critical conversations around the past, present, and future of monuments.
 Their goal is to critically engage the public art we have inherited to reimagine public spaces through stories of social justice and equity.
 In doing so, they aim to inform and influence the processes of public art, as well as the permanent collections of cities, museums, libraries, and open data repositories.